roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7200/connecting-to-ttn/ttn-abp-mode.md

   caption="Join Mode Setup"
 />

-6.Now that the mode has been changed, enter the parameters: **Device Address, Network Session Key**, and **Application Session Key**.
+6. Now that the mode has been changed, enter the parameters: **Device Address, Network Session Key**, and **Application Session Key**.
 Use the commands below.
 Remember to replace the **"X"** with the corresponding parameter value for your particular case (Figure 2 for reference of the parameters):

 ```bash
 at+set_config=lora:dev_addr:X